SomeBlackMagic/helm-deployer/README.md

 When you run helm-assistant upgrade <some arguments> application run new sub process ```helm upgrade <some arguments>```, pipe logs and also run kubectl process for grab additional data about deployment.
-Also if you run deployment with flag --wait-for-jobs application check deployed job, and if status if `Failed` application send helm signal to revert realise
+Also, if you run deployment with flag --wait-for-jobs application check deployed job, and if status is `Failed` application send helm signal to revert realise

 ## How to install